aspose-imaging/Aspose.Imaging-Documentation/java/developer-guide/manipulate-different-image-file-formats/manipulating-photoshop-formats/_index.md

 Here is sample code.

-{{< gist "aspose-imaging" "8c9bd83e0d07145ba0c1" "Examples-src-main-java-com-aspose-imaging-examples-Photoshop-DetectFlattenedPSD-DetectFlattenedPSD.java" >}}
+{{< gist "aspose-com-gists" "07be292db0a393dc95f153f84b28c069" "Examples-src-main-java-com-aspose-imaging-examples-Photoshop-DetectFlattenedPSD-DetectFlattenedPSD.java" >}}
 ## **Merge PSD layers While Converting PSD to JPG**
 This article shows how to merge layers in a PSD file while converting a PSD file to JPG with Aspose.Imaging.